python-can-define-radio/sdr-course/classroom_activities/Ch01_Diving_in_Headfirst/030_FM_Radio_paragradio.md

 WBFM_Rx.config(running=True)
 ```

-If it runs, you should see two waterfall sinks:
+If it runs, you should see two waterfall sinks and a frequency sink:

 ![WBFM_Rx.png](https://github.com/python-can-define-radio/sdr-course/blob/main/resources/assets/WBFM_Rx.png?raw=true)